GU Health Review

-For services that feature an MBS item number, members can receive up to 100% of cover for medical services received both in and out of hospital, including x-rays, ultrasound services and pathology.
-Hospital accommodation, intensive care, theatre fees, drugs, prostheses, diagnostic tests and more are all claimable as well.
+For services that feature an MBS item number, members can receive up to 100% of cover for medical services received both in and out of hospital, including X-rays, ultrasound services and pathology.
+Hospital accommodation, intensive care, theatre fees, drugs, prostheses and diagnostic tests.

 Claiming on your GU Health policy is quick and easy.
 For many extras claims, all you’ll have to do is swipe your GU Health membership card at your treatment provider’s HICAPS facility.
 Where this is not an option, GU Health runs a simple-to-use online claims system called Flex-eClaim, which allows you to claim online in three easy steps.
 Alternatively, claim forms can be downloaded from the GU Health website and submitted by post or email.

 When it comes to hospital claims, your treating hospital will send your bill straight to your health fund.
 If you need to lodge a medical claim, you will first have to visit a Medicare office and obtain a Statement of Benefit Advice confirmation letter.
 You can then send this letter and your claim form to GU Health.

 Q. Can I register a student dependent on my policy?